fladd/DataIntegrity/README.md

 >>> True
 ```

-If a .torrent file is given as an optional third argument, each file in the data will be checked individually.
+If a .torrent file is given as an optional third argument `torrent_file`, each file in the data will be checked individually.
 In case the data cannot be verified, a list of corrupted files will be printed to the standard output.